-In a perfect world, everything you record outside would be flawless with rumbling lows and smooth vocals.
-Unfortunately, the truth is that it takes a lot of trial and error to feel 100% confident working with audio, and that’s even in a controlled environment.
-But in field recording where you can’t control your workspace?
+In a perfect world, everything you record would sound flawless, but unfortunately, it takes a lot of trial and error to get great results working with audio, even in a controlled environment.
+But in field recording, where you have little control?
 Yikes.

-Once you step outside, the number of variables increase significantly.
-Still, as long as you have the right gear and know how to use it you should be able to get perfectly usable audio.
-If you need some pointers don’t worry: we’ve got you covered.
+Once you step outside, the number of variables outside of your control increases significantly.
+Still, as long as you have the right gear and know how to use it, you should be able to get usable audio.
+If you need some pointers, don’t worry: we’ve got you covered.

 What types of mics are best for field recording?